 In the 1980’s as a fulltime taxidermist, the foundation was laid for my career as a painter of wildlife for the next 25 years.
 In these years as a professional artist going through the disciplines of a detail painter and subjecting my works to the open market, I have learned through much trial and tribulation what it takes to create true art and how I can now apply the same principles to my taxidermy works.
 With a newly constructed shop and studio, I find myself once again fully immersed in the field of taxidermy with a renewed sense of excitement and commitment for this art form.
 I am eager to deploy with confidence all the artistic knowledge acquired from the last quarter century as a professional wildlife painter and to direct these hard earned skills to your mounted trophies thus transforming them into works of art.

 What you can expect when entrusting your taxidermy needs to my studio will be the result of a culmination of years of artistic knowledge coupled with a lifelong observation of animals and a personal dedication to producing quality works.
 Just like my oil paintings, all of the preservation and conservation practices applied to contemporary and traditional art will be applied to the mount, so you can rest assured the precious memories of your hunt will last a lifetime.
 If you are a discriminating hunter who reveres artistic value and wants nothing but the best, give our studio a try for your next trophy animal, I guarantee you won’t be disappointed!

 Become a Studio Insider

-Be the first to see Des's latest works and get exclusive notices on Special Offers & Discounts.
+You'll be the first to see Des's latest works and get exclusive notices on Special Announcements, Offers & Discounts.